Eric Niquette UI, UX, Accessibility

 Captions

-The <Caption> element is used to provide a title to an element, commonly used with <Figure> and <Table>.
+The <Caption> element is used to provide a title to an element, commonly used with <Figure> or <Table>.

 <Figure>